ThatTilux/CCTools/README.md

 ## Installation
 ### Using CCTools in your project

 To incorporate CCTools into your C++ project, follow these steps.
+Make sure you have followed the **Prerequisites** section.

 1. **Include CCTools in `CMakeLists.txt`:**